tilt-dev/tilt.build/blog/_posts/2019-08-01-commit-of-the-month-july.md

 As they mentioned, if you keep the Tilt tab overnight, sometimes browsers like Chrome will decide that said tab isn’t active anymore and will put it to sleep.
 Since the tab is asleep, Tilt isn’t able to detect that the tab is already open, causing it to open another Tilt tab with the Tilt web UI.

 However with our new handy dandy `--no-browser` flag. we can work around that and restrict Tilt from opening a new tab.
-Whether you prefer the terminal UI to the web UI, or you like the web UI so much that you keep it open for so long that Tilt thinks it’s not there anymore, we’ve got you covered.

 ## But... why do we have two interfaces in the first place?